rlautan/recras-wordpress-plugin/readme.md

 ## Usage
 With this plugin, you can easily integrate data from your [Recras](https://recras.nl/) instance, such as packages and contact forms, into your own website.

-To get started, go to the Recras -> Settings page and enter your Recras name.
+To get started, go to the Recras → Settings page and enter your Recras name.
 For example, if you log in to Recras at `https://mysite.recras.nl/` then your Recras name is `mysite`.
 Since currently only publicly available data can be used in this plugin, that's all there is to it!
 You can now use shortcodes to retrieve data.
 All data is retrieved via a secured connection (HTTPS) to ensure data integrity.
 Other than the request parameters, no data is sent to the Recras servers.

-This plugin consists of four shortcodes.
-To use them, you first need to set your Recras name on the Recras -> Settings page.
+This plugin consists of five shortcodes.
+To use them, you first need to set your Recras name on the Recras → Settings page.

 ### Settings
 Setting your Recras name is the most important step here.
 Other settings are: